Alter Aeon FAQ (Frequently Asked Questions)

 can wander into them, while other mobs cannot.

 NOMOB WANDERLUST Mobs can't enter nomob rooms unless wanderlust

 ANTI_RED RED Red mobs can't enter antired rooms

 ANTI_GREEN GREEN Green mobs can't enter antigreen rooms

 ANTI_BLUE BLUE Blue mobs can't enter antiblue rooms

 WATER Mob needs BOAT or FLY flag to enter

 STAYWATER Mob will not wander out of water rooms

 STAYZONE Mob will not wander outside the bounds of yur area

-Note that low level gods can not set the wanderlust flag - wanderlust mobs
+Note that low level builders can not set the wanderlust flag - wanderlust

 Question 22.10 - All this typing sucks, how can I set mob stats faster?